Opening September 2026: InnerVital Chicago Loop Flagship at 18 N Wabash.Join the opening list

 Hospitals & Health Systems

-Hospital-integrated acupuncture and TCM supportive care, designed for governance, documentation, and measured improvement.
+Hospital acupuncture and East Asian Medicine programs designed for governance, documentation, and measurable pilots.

 Hospital need